Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 4. Fortified Foods

 Some examples of fortified foods include cereal, bread, oatmeal, and pasta.
 Look for brands that say “enriched” or “fortified” on the label.
-These products have the added benefit of other nutrients as well.
+These whole grains have the added benefit of other nutrients, as well.

 Learn More About the Essential Nutrients During Childhood